 States without Sales Tax – New Hampshire, Oregon, Montana

 Living in or buying from states with no state sales tax on cars is a huge advantage if you want to minimize the final bill.
-States like New Hampshire, Oregon, Montana, Delaware, and Alaska traditionally stand out here, and are often considered affordable states for car buyers due to their tax advantages.
-However, as with everything, there are a few catches.
+States like New Hampshire, Oregon, Montana, Delaware, and Alaska traditionally stand out as affordable states for car buyers due to their tax advantages.

-Even if a state doesn’t impose state sales tax on cars, keep an eye out for other fees they might tack on to offset that lost revenue.
+However, even if a state doesn’t impose state sales tax on cars, keep an eye out for other fees.
 Also, many states have residency rules that prevent non-residents from sidestepping taxes completely, so you can’t always pop in, grab a car, and skip out on taxes.

 Best State for Auto Insurance – Maine

 While auto insurance doesn’t affect your initial purchase cost, it absolutely affects your total cost of ownership.
-For instance, Maine consistently ranks among the states with the lowest auto insurance costs, helped by relatively low accident rates and fewer overall claims.
+For instance, Maine consistently ranks among the states with the lowest auto insurance costs.
+It has relatively low accident rates and fewer overall claims.
 However, not all states have the same insurance rates; some are much higher or lower than the national average.

 Best State to Buy a Car Overall – Iowa

-Iowa often features competitive dealership pricing, modest fees, and lower-than-average insurance premiums, making both vehicle ownership and car ownership more affordable compared to other states.
+For instance, Iowa often features competitive dealership pricing, modest fees, and lower-than-average insurance premiums which makes the car ownership more affordable compared to other states.
 Iowa is consistently ranked among the most affordable states for buying and owning a car.

 Additionally, many southwestern or midwestern states often fit this description.
 But your personal situation matters too: if you need to factor in transportation or shipping costs, it might negate the savings.
-For guidance on shipping from anywhere in the U.S., Sherpa Auto Transport’s Shipping A Car Cross Country guide can help you budget for that extra step.
+For guidance on shipping from anywhere in the U.S., have a look at Sherpa Auto Transport’s Shipping A Car Cross Country guide to budget for that extra step.

 Tips for Buying a Car